NickSordi/6505-Final-Project/README.md

 # Key research areas for descriptive analysis:

-Energy Consumption by State and Sector:
+Energy generation by State and Sector:

-What states consume the most energy, and how is energy consumption distributed among residential, commercial, industrial, and transportation sectors?
+What does the total energy porduction for the US look like over time.
+Has our energy needs gone up?

 Total Energy Costs:

 Which states have experienced the highest growth in total energy costs over the past decade, and what factors contribute to this increase?

+Energy sources:

 Renewable Energy Growth by State: